 Think Before You Speak

 Your interview will go great if you remember to keep your mind free of these more negative phrases.
 Be confident, show your skills off and answer politely.
 You should have a positive outlook throughout the interview.
 Each interview is more experience gained, so don’t worry about your performance should it go wrong.
-There are other jobs out there and Search will help you every step of the way towards finding the perfect job.
+There are other jobs out there and we will help you every step of the way towards finding the perfect job.